WildflowerSchools/wf-smcmodel-localize/task_list.md

 # Task list

 * Track down error that is crashing smcmodel for de-d5-97-f9-0e-92 on 20190605
+* Add functionality to migrate data from current CSV files to DatabaseConnection
+* Add functionality to create smcmodel.DatabaseMemory from DatabaseConnection (or maybe in smcmodel)
+* Figure out how to separate out code
 * Visualization: show date and time together on x axis
 * Visualization: Make common legend across subplots
 * Visualization: Add standard deviation to plots